Oracle third-party support is:

 However, there are several contractual and licensing details to consider:

-- Perpetual vs. Term Licenses: Verify that the Oracle software in question is under a perpetual license.
+- Perpetual vs. Term Licenses: Verify that the Oracle software is under a perpetual license.
 Suppose you have any term-based licenses or subscriptions (for example, Oracle Cloud services or term licenses for certain products).
-In that case, those generally cannot be supported by third parties because your rights to use the software lapse when you stop paying Oracle.
+In that case, third parties generally cannot support those because your rights to use the software lapse when you stop paying Oracle.
 Third-party support is typically viable for on-premises, perpetual licenses, where you own the usage rights outright.

-- Oracle Support Contract Terms: Review your Oracle support agreement for any clauses about termination or partial termination.
+- Oracle Support Contract Terms: Review your Oracle support agreement for any termination or partial termination clauses.
 Oracle’s contracts often have a “Matching Service Levels” clause, which requires that if you drop support on certain licenses, you must drop it on all other licenses in the same set to remain compliant.
-In practice, this means you usually cannot keep Oracle support for some of your database licenses while using third-party support for other licenses of that same product – it’s usually an all-or-nothing per product family.
+In practice, you usually cannot keep Oracle support for some of your database licenses while using third-party support for other licenses of that same product – it’s usually an all-or-nothing per product family.
 Plan accordingly so that you’re not violating such clauses.
-(Some companies do manage a hybrid strategy by segmenting licenses or using different CSI numbers, but this should be approached carefully with legal counsel if attempted.)
+(Some companies manage a hybrid strategy by segmenting licenses or using different CSI numbers, but this should be approached carefully with legal counsel.)

 - ULA (Unlimited License Agreement) Situations: As noted, if you are in an Oracle ULA, you must certify your usage at the end of the ULA period before switching to third-party support.
 After certification (which converts it to fixed perpetual licenses), you can proceed with third-party support on those licenses.
-During a ULA, you technically have unlimited use but also an obligation to renew support annually, so you’d typically wait until the ULA expires and certify rather than trying to cut support mid-ULA.
+During a ULA, you technically have unlimited use and an obligation to renew support annually.
+So, you’d typically wait until the ULA expires and certify rather than trying to cut support mid-ULA.

-- Audit and Compliance Vigilance: After moving to third-party support, Oracle’s oversight decreases, as they are no longer actively engaged with you via support.
+- Audit and Compliance Vigilance: Oracle’s oversight decreases after moving to third-party support, as they are no longer actively engaged with you via support.
 While one might fear that leaving Oracle support will trigger a punitive license audit, industry data and experts suggest that audits are not significantly more likely solely because of switching to a different support.
 Oracle’s support sales team is separate from its license audit team.
-Nonetheless, you should operate under the assumption that you could be audited, as any Oracle customer can be.
+Nonetheless, you should operate assuming you could be audited, as any Oracle customer can be.
 Therefore, maintain good license records and ensure any new deployments or user additions are properly licensed.
-If you have an independent license consultancy, it may be wise to have them do periodic compliance check-ups.
-In short, you no longer have Oracle looking over your shoulder on usage, so you must self-govern your compliance to avoid any surprises.
+If you have an independent license consultancy, having them do periodic compliance check-ups may be wise.
+In short, you no longer have Oracle looking over your shoulder regarding usage, so you must self-govern your compliance to avoid any surprises.

-- Contractual Support Clauses: When you terminate Oracle support, you typically need to provide notice as specified in your contract, often 30 days before the renewal date.
+- Contractual Support Clauses: When you terminate Oracle support, you typically need to provide notice as specified in your contract, usually 30 days before the renewal date.
 If not, it may auto-renew.
-Coordinate the end of Oracle support with the start of third-party support to avoid any gaps in coverage.
+Coordinate the end of Oracle support with the start of third-party support to ensure seamless continuity of coverage.
 It’s also prudent to communicate the change to Oracle only as required (some companies choose to simply non-renew without fanfare).
-Oracle will usually send a reminder about support renewal.
+Oracle typically sends a reminder about support renewal.
 If you choose a third-party option, you simply let it lapse.
-There is no requirement to inform Oracle who your new support provider is, and Oracle cannot cancel your licenses just because you left their support.
+There is no requirement to inform Oracle of your new support provider, and Oracle cannot cancel your licenses simply because you have left their support.

 In summary, ensure all your license ducks are in a row.
-Engage an independent Oracle licensing advisor (not just the third-party provider’s team) to double-check compliance before making the switch.
+Engage an independent Oracle licensing advisor (not just the third-party provider’s team) to double-check compliance before switching.

 This independent review helps you avoid biased advice and gives you confidence that you can safely proceed to third-party support without any legal issues.